godotengine/godot-docs/tutorials/step_by_step/scripting.rst

 .. image:: /img/addscript.png

-| The script creation diallog will popup.
-This dialog allows to select
-  the language, class name, etc.
-| GDScript does not use class names in script files, so that field is
-  not editable.
-| The script should inherit from "Panel" (as it is meant to extend the
-  node, which is of Panel type, this is automatically filled anyway).
+The script creation dialog will popup.
+This dialog allows to select the language, class name, etc. GDScript does not use class names in script files, so that field is not editable.
+The script should inherit from "Panel" (as it is meant to extend the node, which is of Panel type, this is automatically filled anyway).

-| Select the filename for the script (if you saved the scene previously,
-  one will be automatically generated as sayhello.gd) and push `Create <>`__
+Select the filename for the script (if you saved the scene previously, one will be automatically generated as sayhello.gd) and push "Create":

 .. image:: /img/scriptcreate.png